Engage, Retain, Scale: How the Digial Hub Drove Member Lifetime Value

 This new feature was crucial for our annual renewal campaign.
 We could now send personalized messages to both renewed and non-renewed members, leveraging the hub as a powerful tool to drive conversions.
 I empowered the sales team by training them to use the new platform, giving them direct control over their member communications.

 The impact was undeniable.
 At the end of the renewal campaign, the organization achieved a 93% renewal rate, a 7% YOY increase and a number not seen since pre-COVID times.
+I wish I could take all the credit for this, but the Macklin Celebrini effect is real and his upcoming debut was highly anticipated, helping move the needle.

 The Sharks365 Member Hub project demonstrated that taking a step back to build a truly user-centric product can lead to significant wins for both the customer and the organization.
 It is now a cornerstone of our member experience and a powerful tool for driving engagement and revenue.